-In these two highly interactive workshops, you will be taken through the 5-step human-centered design process.
+Over the course of three interactive workshops, you will be taken through the 5-step human-centered design process.
 You will work collaboratively to complete a series of applied examples, and in doing so, gain mastery of a range of tools and techniques that you can confidently walk away with.
-At the end of these two workshops, you will know the 5 steps of human-centered design and you will have acquired a suite of design thinking tools and techniques that you can draw upon when solving complex problems and driving innovation.
+At the end of the three workshops, you will know the 5 steps of human-centered design and you will have acquired a suite of design thinking tools and techniques that you can draw upon when solving complex problems and driving innovation.

 What you will learn